-• the visual field is within acceptable limits.
-The minimal acceptable visual field limits are defined as:

-- horizontal meridian of 120° - vertical meridian of 90° - oblique meridians of 90° - > a continuous visual field within the above limits. - colour vision is adequate under binocular viewing conditions; - the eye's adnexa are normal in all other respects. - 5.2.3 The individual, following an adequate period of adaptation, has satisfactorily completed a practical test () conducted by a person designated by the CMO demonstrating his/her ability to perform his/her duties in a safe manner while maintaining an adequate lookout for other traffic and obstructions
+- (1) A report by an eye care professional indicates that, with respect to the worse eye, the condition is stable and unlikely to affect the better eye; - (2) With respect to the better eye: - The vision is corrected to 6/9 or better; - The visual field is within acceptable limits.
+The minimal acceptable visual field limits are defined as: - Horizontal meridian of 120° - Vertical meridian of 90° - Oblique meridians of 90° - A continuous visual field within the above limits. - Colour vision is adequate under binocular viewing conditions; - The eye's adnexa are normal in all other respects. - (3) The individual, following an adequate period of adaptation, has satisfactorily completed a practical test10 conducted by a person designated by the CMO demonstrating his/her ability to perform his/her duties in a safe manner while maintaining an adequate look-out for other traffic and obstructions